 In the event of a fire or other emergency, visitors are notified via the phone number provided at sign in and provided with instructions to evacuate safely.
-Visitors who enter the site without authorisation or without signing in, may not be protected by the school's emergency procedures.
+Visitors who enter the site without authorisation or without signing in in accordance with this policy, are in breach of this policy and may not be protected by the school's emergency procedures due to their neglect of this responsibility.